theravenstone/discord-webhook-ip-logger/README.md

 ## Config

-Change the code below to your discord webhook url
+Change the code below in the index.php file to your discord webhook url.
 ```php
 $url = "YOUR WEBHOOK URL";
 ```